andrew/ultimate-awesome/README.md

 - [awesome-articles](https://github.com/kraftika/awesome-articles) - Awesome articles - you might come back soon to them.
 - [awesome-manual-QA-sources](https://github.com/krisztipely/awesome-manual-QA-sources) - A list about manual QA resources.
 - [stars](https://github.com/krmbzds/stars) - 🌟 A curated list of my stars.
+- [awesome-terminal-aesthetics](https://github.com/kud/awesome-terminal-aesthetics) - A curated list of tools and frameworks that make the terminal genuinely beautiful.
 - [bigdata-free-tutorials](https://github.com/labex-labs/bigdata-free-tutorials) - Free Big Data tutorials for beginners with 56 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [comptia-free-tutorials](https://github.com/labex-labs/comptia-free-tutorials) - Free CompTIA tutorials for beginners with 287 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [practice-algorithm-programming-projects](https://github.com/labex-labs/practice-algorithm-programming-projects) - Practice Algorithm Programming Projects | This repo collects 1 of programming projects for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and expe.